KSExcel Reference

 ksAddCellComment(address, text)

-Adds a new comment to a cell.
+Adds a comment to a cell.

 async ksAddCellComment(address, text) → Promise<{ id: string, ok: true }>